nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 // ----
 ```

-In the above code, the query than runs on top of the `carLocations` stream will push every event to the client in the `/topic/carlocations` endpoint.
+In the above code, the query that runs on top of the `carLocations` stream will push every event to the client in the `/topic/carlocations` endpoint.

 Another important step is to send some initial information to the client (once per client).
 Mainly configurations coming from the back-end: